The Ten Series

 Session Five

-Work continues up the front of the abdomen, quadriceps, and psoas, lengthening the front of the body and providing lift up the center of the structure.
-By freeing deeper pelvic and abdominal restrictions, which can inhibit pelvic movement, the pelvis can continue its shift to a more supportive and balanced horizontal position.
-Clients frequently report a “big box” feeling as the front seems to lengthen—quite the opposite of all the hip flexion we experience working in our daily activities.
+Work continues up the front of the abdomen into the illiacus and psoas as well as further up into the ribcage and shoulder girdle, lengthening the front of the body and providing lift up the center of the structure.
+By freeing deeper pelvic and abdominal restrictions, which inhibit pelvic movement, in addition to opening the ribcage above, the pelvis can continue its shift to a more supportive and balanced horizontal position.

 Session Six

-This session lengthens the deep muscles of the back and hips, matching the change achieved in the front in Session five.
-We address the calves, hamstrings, back of the pelvis, particularly focused on freeing up the sacrum, and up both sides of the spine to the head.
+This session lengthens the deep muscles of the back, hips, and legs, matching the change achieved in the front in Session five.
+We address the calves, hamstrings, pelvis, particularly focused on freeing up the sacrum, and up both sides of the spine to the head.

 Session Seven

-All the work we've done so far has been necessary before we could organize the head and neck.
+All the work we've done so far has been necessary before we could optimally organize the head and neck.
 This session focuses on the upper shoulders, neck, cranium, jaw, and sometimes the arms.
-After this session clients often feel that their head is more "on."
 By this time in the series, flexibility and body symmetry are usually noticeably improved.

 Sessions 8-10: Focus on Integration & Overall Function